 Distinct in its design, Saffire is a luxury coastal sanctuary on Tasmania’s East Coast that features only 20 suites.
 With the vast expanses of Tasmanian wilderness surrounding you, Saffire really has an exclusive atmosphere, heightened by uncompromising service and stunning attention to detail.

-The innovative menus at the Palate restaurant make the most of the stunning local produce, taking advantage of whatever is fresh out of the water or the paddock.
-Saffire’s executive chef Hugh Whitehouse can turn his hand to anything, be it recreating a favorite dish, campfire dining or multi-course dégustation menus paired with the finest local wines.
+The innovative menus at the Palate Restaurant make the most of the stunning local produce, taking advantage of whatever is fresh out of the water or the paddock.
+Saffire’s executive chef Iain Todd can turn his hand to anything, be it recreating a favourite dish, campfire dining or multi-course dégustation menus paired with the finest local wines.

 Saffire has an extensive array of activities on offer to suit every guest, with deserted islands, wild bushland and secluded beaches to explore.
 Take a visit to Schouten Island, which is home to penguin rookeries and seal colonies and from May to November, this remote island is the place to spot migrating Southern Right whales.